Campus Crusade’s Focus on Influencing Leaders

 Do Christians Have Something to Offer to Leaders

 Many Christians are living their lives with the belief that they have nothing to offer the leaders besides saving faith.
 When it comes to the real problems leaders face, we believe we have no resources to draw from.
-It is why we change Jesus command from making disciples of all nations to making disciples in all nations (Matthew 28:18-20).
+It is why we sometimes change Jesus’ command from making disciples of all nations to making disciples in all nations (Matthew 28:18-20).
 Jesus came to create a revolution and transform society.
 We are looking to survive.

 Your View of Your Value Affects Your Prayers